uu/rails_datatables/README.md

     :no_records_message - Message to display if no records are found, whether on load or after searching :auto_width - Automatically adjust the width of the columns.
 Defaults to true.
     :row_callback - a function to run on each row in the table.
 Inserted in to "'fnRowCallback': function( nRow, aData, iDisplayIndex ) {  }".
 See [documentation for fnRowCallback](http://www.datatables.net/usage/callbacks) for more information.
+    :pagination - boolean, turn pagination on or off.
+Defaults to true.

 #### Column Options